 1. Donate It

 According to CBS Local, schools like the Detroit School of the Arts take donations.
 If you have an instrument like a flute or a set of drums (or any other kind of instrument you’re not using) consider donating it to a charity.
-These donations are tax deductible, and even better than that, you’re giving the gift of music to a new generation by donating your instrument to charity.
+These donations are tax deductible and easily calculated with a free tax calculator, and even better than that, you’re giving the gift of music to a new generation by donating your instrument to charity.